Mitchellpkt/infinite_adversarial_langtons_ant/README.md

 In the variation described here, we introduce an adversarial aspect, by allowing specification of arbitrary initial board generation procedures, and goals to disrupt highway generation.

+We also use procedurally-generated infinite boards, to allow the ant to run for an arbitrary number of steps without running into edges.

 ## Infinite adversarial environments